Skip to main content

 )

-• git — aliases and completion for Git commands (gst for git status, gco for git checkout)
+• git — aliases for common Git commands (gst for git status, gco for git checkout)

 • z — jump to frequently visited directories by partial name (z proj takes you to ~/projects/)

-• zsh-autosuggestions — suggests commands as you type based on history (accept with right arrow)
+• zsh-autosuggestions — suggests commands as you type based on your history; accept with the right arrow key

 Starship Prompt

-Starship is a cross-shell prompt written in Rust that is blazing fast and infinitely customizable.
-It shows contextual information — Git branch, Node version, Python environment, Kubernetes context — only when relevant.
+Cross-shell prompt written in Rust.
+Extremely fast and endlessly configurable.
+Shows contextual info — Git branch, Node version, Python environment, Kubernetes context — but only when it's relevant to what you're doing.

 curl -sS https://starship.rs/install.sh | sh